 Akira's fingers twitched.

 Ito nodded once.
-"You're becoming a Hunter."
+"You're becoming a Hunter, and that's final."

 Akira stepped out—and froze.